omniprime/100-days-of-code/log.md

 **Thoughts:**  I always have one little mistake in each of my codes.
 It took me the hour to realize I had a manual starting place on my reduce function.
 I felt kind of dumb.
 Got it working though and know what I did wrong and how it works.
 I'll take that as a win.

+### Day 90: April 9th, 2017

+**Today's Progress**: Intermediate Algorithm Scripting Challenge 2 and 3

+**Thoughts:**  Worked a little faster today.
+I was able to get through 2 algorithms today instead of just one.
+I am having a little more trouble than I thought when it comes to properly mapping out how I am going to solve the problem.
+I think the next one I am going to try and avoid any online searching and just go straight from memory.
+I am not sure how well that will work, but here's hoping.